vivek100/oneShotCodeGen/README.md

 - `--backend-template`: Path to backend code template file (for v3 only)
 - `--frontend-template`: Path to frontend code template file (for v3 only)

-## Project Structure
+## Output Project Structure

-Generated projects follow a consistent structure:
+All code and llm outputs are saved in generated projects follow a consistent structure:

 generated_projects/
 └── project_YYYYMMDD_HHMMSS_uniqueid/